JMosselson/MunicipalServicesApp/MunicipalServices/README.md

 ### **10. View Recommendations**
 * After performing a search, the **Recommendations** panel will automatically suggest other relevant events.
 * Recommendations are based on your search history and show similar events in the same category.
+* Click on any recommended event to view its details.
 * The system keeps track of your last 5 searches to improve recommendations.

 ### **11. Return to Main Menu**
+Click the "**Back to Menu**" button to return to the main application menu.

+## Using the Service Request Status Feature

+### **12. Access Service Request Status**
+Click the "**Service Request Status**" button from the main menu.

+### **13. View All Requests**
+* The form displays a large table titled "Current Service Requests" showing all active requests.
+* The table includes columns for Reference ID, Status, Category, Location, and Date Submitted.
+* All data is clearly visible without crowding.

+### **14. Search for Specific Request**
+* Enter a reference ID in the search box at the top of the form.
+* Click "**Search**" to locate your specific request.
+* The request details will appear in the expanded details panel.

+### **15. View Request Details**
+* Click on any request in the table to view detailed information.
+* The details panel shows:
+  - Complete request information
+  - Status history timeline
+  - Location details
+  - Route information (if available)
+* All information is displayed in a spacious, readable format.

+### **16. Return to Main Menu**
 Click the "**Back to Menu**" button to return to the main application menu.

 ---